Here come housing starts ...

-The latest data on housing starts and building permits are set for release at the bottom of the hour.
+We’ll get the latest data on US housing starts and building permits at 8:30 a.m.
+ET.

-Economists estimate that housing starts dropped 3.8% in October at an annual rate of 1.16 million, according to Bloomberg.
-They forecast that building permits rose 3.8% at an annual rate of 1.147 million.
+Economists forecast that starts fell 4% to an annualized pace of 1.09 million in May, according to Bloomberg.
+In April, housing starts jumped 20.2% to an annualized pace of 1.135 million, the highest since November 2007.

+The consensus forecast for building permits is a 3.5% drop to an annualized pace of 1.1 million.

 Business Insider Emails & Alerts